SmazControl/pyglet_howtoloopvideo/README.md

 Loop video by store image data from first round to array

-# Alternative way use moviePy
+# Alternative way use moviePy on Pygame

 moviePy.py